Rilyliang/ST-AGMVS/README.md

-# ST-GCAA
+# ST-AGMVS
-This paper is being submitted to Interdisciplinary Sciences: Computational Life Sciences for review.
+This paper is being submitted to Journal of Genetics and Genomics for review.